feathersjs/feathers/learn/authentication.md

 ### User storage

 Next, we create a MongoDB service for storing user information.
-It is always a good idea to not store plain text passwords in the database so we add a `.before` hook that salts and then hashes the password when creating a new user.
+You should never store plain text passwords in the database so we add a `.before` hook that salts and then hashes the password when creating a new user.
 This can be done in the service `.setup` which is called when the application is ready to start up.
 We also add an `.authenticate` method that we can use to look up a user by username and compare the hashed and salted passwords.

 ```js
 var crypto = require('crypto');